 Overall Health Benefits

-Veneers are primarily sought for cosmetic reasons but there are several benefits to them that improve overall dental health.
+Veneers are primarily sought for cosmetic reasons but there are several benefits that improve overall dental health.
 Veneers offer great strength to a weakened tooth but they cannot restore the damage.
-A crown is needed for overall restoration of a damaged tooth.
+A crown is needed for the overall restoration of a damaged tooth.

 Encouraging Oral Hygiene